Elsdon, Northumberland

 Elsdon is a village and civil parish in the English county of Northumberland about 10 mi to the southwest of Rothbury.
 The name is derived from the Old English meaning Elli's valley.

 Formerly the capital of Redesdale, Elsdon contains a very fine example of a Motte and Bailey Castle, and a near perfect Pele Tower (fortified house of a type found in the border country) which is a private residence.

 Geographically, Elsdon lies in Redesdale and, as a market town, was once the primary settlement in the area.

 History

-Elsdon has a grim reminder of the past in the gibbet that rears its gaunt outline on the hill known as Steng Cross.
-Strangely enough this gallows has no connection with the Border raiders, many of whom met their death "high on the gallows tree".
+Elsdon has a gibbet on the hill known as Steng Cross.
+This gallows has no connection with the border raiders.
 The present gibbet stands on the site of one from which the body of William Winter was suspended in chains after he had been hanged at The Westgate in Newcastle.
-Today this grisly relic is called Winter's Gibbet.
-Pieces of the gibbet were once reputed to be able to cure toothache, if rubbed on the gums.
+Today it is called Winter's Gibbet.
+Pieces of the gibbet were once said to be able to cure toothache if rubbed on the gums.